There's a Reason Korean Sunscreens Are Unmatched When It Comes to UV Protection

 (Image credit: Getty Images)

-Whether you’re spending hours on the beach or sitting at your desk by the window, sun protection is key.
-Wearing sunscreen every day, in every location, reduces your risk of developing skin cancer, as well as the incidence of fine lines, hyperpigmentation, and, of course, sun spots.
-For around-the-clock sun protection, the best Korean sunscreens are the most versatile and hardworking option.
+Whether you’re spending hours on the beach or sitting at your desk by a window, sun protection is key.
+Wearing sunscreen every day, in every location, reduces your risk of developing skin cancer, as well as fine lines, hyperpigmentation, and, of course, sun spots.
+For around-the-clock sun protection, you'll want to check out the best Korean sunscreens.
+Not only are they some of the most versatile and hardworking SPF options on the market, they feature of the most advanced, elegant formulas in the world.

 "With Korean sunscreen, you feel like you're wearing skincare, and that sun protection is just part of that,” Dr. Zion Ko Lamm, a board-certified doctor of internal medicine and expert in Korean skincare, tells Marie Claire.